sean-garwood/calculator/README.md

 ## Extra Credit

 - Add a “backspace” button, so the user can undo if they click the wrong number.
 - Add keyboard support!
 You might run into an issue where keys such as (/) might cause you some trouble.
 Read the MDN documentation for event.preventDefault to help solve this problem.

+# known issues

+backspace does not modify the value in memory.